By JADE LE DELEY

 French hotels giants Accor recently bought the club and says it plans to lay off 157 of the 184 permanent employees.
 Artists and technicians will be the most affected.
-Accor said it wants to get rid of the costly dinner shows and revue because they “don’t attract the public anymore.”
+Accor said in a statement it wants to get rid of the costly dinner shows and revue because they “don’t attract the public anymore.”
 The group aims to “redesign” the shows, and plans restoration works on the building.

-The Lido, alongside the Moulin Rouge, Crazy Horse and the Paradis Latin, is one of the last Parisian cabarets.
-Until now it has offered two shows per night, seven days a week, including performances by dancers, singers and the Bluebell Girls, a troupe founded by Irish dancer Margaret Kelly in 1932.
+The Lido, alongside the Moulin Rouge, Crazy Horse and the Paradis Latin is one of the last Parisian cabarets.
+Until now it has offered two shows per night, seven days a week, including performances by dancers, singers, and the Bluebell Girls, a troupe founded by Irish dancer Margaret Kelly in 1932.
 Kelly, known as Miss Bluebell, toured with her troupe across the world and helped inspire a Las Vegas Lido franchise.

 An online petition to save the Bluebell Girls revue has been signed by over 50,000 people.